-13CSC32L1 COMPUTER SCIENCE PRACTICAL III: JAVA PROGRAMMING PRACTICAL
+CSC1532L1 COMPUTER SCIENCE PRACTICAL III: JAVA PROGRAMMING PRACTICAL

 - 1. Write a Java Program to check whether two strings are equal or not. - 2.
 Write a Java Program to reverse a string. - 3.
 Write a Java Program to find the sum of digits of a given number. - 4.
 Write a Java Program to display a multiplication table. - 5.
 Write a Java Program to display all prime numbers between given ranges. - 6.
 Write a Java Program to sort an array. - 7.
 Write a Java Program to create object of tree set and use all the methods. - 8.
-Write a Java Program to check all Math class functions.

-- 9. Write a program to execute any Windows application (Like notepad, calculator etc). - 10.
+Write a Java Program to check all Math class functions. - 9.
+Write a program to execute any Windows application (Like notepad, calculator etc). - 10.
 Write a program to copy a file to another file using java IO package classes.
 Get the file names at run time and if the target file already exists then ask confirmation to overwrite and take necessary actions. - 11.
 Use String Tokenizer class to split a string into tokens using different classes. - 12.
 Write an Applet with a Text Field in which the user will be allowed to enter only numbers. - 13.
 Create a Frame with 2 labels; at runtime display x and y coordinate of mouse pointer in the labels. - 14.
 Create a Frame with three Scrolls; change the background color of the frame using RGB function with values of Scrolls (Use color Object to set the background of the frame). - 15.
 Write a program that consists of a Frame with a ListBox and a TextBox.
 The text entered in the Text box should be displayed in the ListBox.

 Criteria Marks

-Writing any two programs from the given three questions.
-(The questions will be one from part $-A$ and two from part B).
-5 x 2 = 10
+Writing any two programs from the given 7.5 x 2 = 15

+three questions

-Executing the written two programs. $7.5 \times 2 = 15$
+Executing the written two programs.
+7.5 x 2 = 15

-Viva Voice 5
+Viva Voce 5

-Total Marks 30
+Total 35

-13STS3201 STATISTICS III: STATISTICAL INFERENCE I
+STS153201 STATISTICS III: STATISTICAL INFERENCE I